Jangleur1991/CompetitiveProgramming/LeetCodeChallengesJava/README.md

 4. Read the solution and try to analyze why you was so bad.
 5. Move on to the next topic.
 6. After a few topics: Go back to the beginning and solve more problems!
+7. Make a habit of write down all problems I was bad.
+Schedule two weeks later and give it another go.